mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 docker buildx bake -f docker-bake.hcl
 ```

-Now we don't need to provide the location of the Dockerfiles, build arguments and other options in the command line.
+Now we don't need to provide the location of the Dockerfiles, build arguments, and other options in the command line.
 We can just run the `docker buildx bake` command to build all the images in parallel.

 I'll show you the demo of the above example at the end of this article.